TritonDataCenter/manta/docs/operator-guide/maintenance.md

 ## Picker/Storinfo toggle

-There are two options for webapi to obtain storage node information - `picker` and `storinfo`.
+There are two options for webapi to obtain storage node information - "picker" and "storinfo".
 Both of them query the moray shard that maintains the storage node `statvfs` data, keep a local cache and periodically refresh it, and select storage nodes for object write requests.

-`Storinfo` is an optional service which is separate from webapi.
-To use it as opposed to the local `picker` function, set the `WEBAPI_USE_PICKER` SAPI variable to `false` under the "webapi" service:
+Storinfo is an optional service which is separate from webapi.
+To use it as opposed to the local picker function, set the `WEBAPI_USE_PICKER` SAPI variable to `false` under the "webapi" service:

     $ sdc-sapi /services/$(sdc-sapi /services?name=webapi | json -Ha uuid) \
         -X PUT -d '{"action": "update", "metadata": {"WEBAPI_USE_PICKER": false}}'

-If `storinfo` is not deployed (because rebalancer or buckets API components are not in use), the SAPI variable should still be configured and set to `true`.
+If storinfo is not deployed (because rebalancer or buckets API components are not in use), the SAPI variable should still be configured and set to `true`.